-Phyllis Taite is a tenured professor at Florida A&M University College of Law.
+Phyllis Taite is the interim Assistant Dean of Career Planning and Professional Development, and a tenured professor at Florida A&M University College of Law.
 She holds an LL.M. in Taxation from the University of Florida, Levin College of Law, and a J.D. from Florida State University College of Law.
 She teaches Estates and Trusts, Estate and Gift Tax, Federal Income Tax and other estates or tax related courses.
 She has also taught, Property I and Property II, Partnership Taxation, Trial Practice, Torts, and Florida Constitutional Law.
 Prior to teaching, she practiced law for approximately eight years as a commissioned officer and attorney in the United States Army Judge Advocate General’s Corps (JAG) where she provided estate planning needs to soldiers serving throughout the country and overseas.

 Professor Taite focuses her scholarship on leading issues in tax policy.
 Her articles have appeared in the University of Memphis Law Review, New England Law Review and the Berkeley Journal of African-American Law & Policy.
 Her articles have been cited by leading tax scholars and she has served as a speaker, panelist, and commentator at a number of national conferences focusing on leading issues of tax policy.
 She has also served as the coordinator of the Volunteer Income Tax Program receiving several honors from the community and Internal Revenue Service.